espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 Links
 *****

 To include links to external content, you can use two ways.

-The first
+* First option:

 .. code-block::